 Learning cybersecurity awareness builds on basic information technology concepts and digital literacy skills.
-This paper describes a series of three different interactive sessions introducing cybersecurity awareness through presentation of actual breaches and incidents, demonstrations of open source intelligence tools (OSINT), and a capture the flag style competition where students applied their knowledge of OSINT to solve cybersecurity puzzles.
-The extra-curricular sessions were open to students enrolled in any undergraduate information technology course.
-This qualitative research study evaluates comments in blog posts and interviews after these sessions and concludes that cybersecurity awareness is relevant in students' daily lives and that they have a general sense of surprise, amazement and concern at how much personal information is readily available online.
+In an effort to raise cybersecurity awareness among information technology students, this paper describes a series of three different interactive sessions offered to students of all levels at a business university.
+The sessions introduced cybersecurity awareness through identifying actual breaches and incidents, using open source intelligence tools, and participating in a capture the flag style competition.
+Student comments in blog posts and interviews after these sessions show the relevance of cybersecurity awareness in their daily lives and a general sense of surprise, amazement and concern at how much personal information is readily available online.